DevExpress/devextreme-documentation/api-reference/10 UI Components/GridBase/1 Configuration/noDataText.md

 ---
 ---
 ##### shortDescription
-Specifies text shown when the UI component does not display any data.
+Specifies the text or HTML markup shown when the UI component does not display any data.

 ---
 <!-- %fullDescription% -->